desiro/vRNAsite/README.md

 ## Description

 This tool predicts potential intermolecular long-range RNA-RNA interactions between two or more RNA sequences.
-Can also be applied to predict intramolecular long-range RNA-RNA interactions.
+It can also be applied to predict intramolecular long-range RNA-RNA interactions.
 The tool predicts short consecutive stable interactions.

 ### Mandatory Prerequisites